2010/03/02

 This graph shows the evolution of labor costs in Spain, and show hat they are not the cause of the Spanish economic mess.
 The ratio labor cost/average productivity of labor has increased in Spain in the last years, but not as a consequence of increases in labor cost but due to the diminution of productivity.

-We do not agree with the Krugman´s recommendation of diminution of wages in Spain, but we agree with him that the Spanish economy is in a mess.
-In spite of that Spain economy may have a good evolution in the next years if the country gets a good economic policy.
+Krugman´s views: We do not agree with the Krugman´s recommendation of diminution of wages in Spain, although we agree with him that the Spanish economy is in a mess.
+This is a kind of mess related with lack of support to industry.
+In spite of that Spain economy could have a good evolution in the next years if the country gets a good economic policy.
+I

 Some links to Krugman articles and comments by readers are the following ones: